BracketSpace/Advanced-Cron-Manager/readme.txt

 = [Next] =
 * [Fixed] Link to server scheduler documentation
+* [Fixed] Unauthorized actions.
+Now all the plugin actions are checking if the user is allowed to run them.

 = 2.4.1 =
 * [Fixed] Composer dev dependencies are now not bundled in the production package